mwilky/Santand3rp/README.md

 3. Push the compiled module to your device.
 4. Enable the module in **LSPosed** for the Santander UK app only.
 5. Reboot your device.
-6. Open the Santander UK app — it should now launch without crashing or complaining about Zygisk/root.
+6. Open the Santander UK app — it should now launch without crashing.

 ---